Sami-AlEsh/PrefixSpan/README.md

 This simple python script **does not rely on any other third-party libraries**.
 Just confirm that your environment is **Python 3**.

+You can use included dataset "paths_finished.tsv" as input data.

 ## Simple Demo
 ```python
 sample_data = [